The easiest way to know if you are an INFJ is to do the Myers-Briggs Type Indicator (MBTI) or any other similar personality tests online.

 How do you know if you are really an INFJ?

 If you truly want to know your MBTI type, you will have to study the eight MBTI cognitive functions because:

 One letter makes all the difference.

-For this blog post, we will discuss the similarities and differences between INFJ and the other personality types.
+For this blog post series, we will discuss the similarities and differences between INFJ and other personality types.
 You can click the link below to go straight to the personality types that you are most confused with.